VirtusLab/ddd-public-materials/ddd-koans/README.md

 In text time signatures are written using the slash sign **"/"** like **3/4**.

-#### The upper number - numerator
+#### The upper number - number of beats

-The upper number (numerator) has one limitation - it needs to be greater than 0 integer.
+The upper number (number of beats) has one limitation - it needs to be greater than 0 integer.
 However, for the purpose of this example let's say that the maximum number is **32**.